Calvin-CS/TSGL/readMeWindows.txt

   You're all set up!
 Just "#include <tsgl.h>" at the top of all files using TSGL's functions.

-Creating a new project in a separate solution from TSGL:
-  Click on the View Menu -> Property Manager
-  In the Property Manager Pane, navigate to tsgl -> Debug |Win 32 -> testProperties Right click on testProperties -> Properties, and navigate to User Macros Verify that the TSGL directories are pointing to the appropriate directories, and, if not, change them accordingly:
-    TsglDllDir should point to your earlier lib directory TsglExternalLibDir should also point to your earlier lib directory TsglIncludeDir should point to your earlier include directory Follow the steps under "Creating a new project in the same solution as TSGL"

 Manual Installation:
   Install the Windows 32 version of CMake from the official website if it's not already installed Clone the repository from https://github.com/Calvin-CS/TSGL into a convenient place; e.g. "workspace/tsgl"